Relativistic three-body effects in hierarchical triples: Effects of Third-body 1pN Cross Terms due to a SMBH

-where $\bm{n}$ is the unit vector pointing towards the pericenter [Eq.~(\ref{eq:kepler})].
-The three dominant contributions are from the quadrpuole (``Quad"), 2BpN (``1pN"), and de Sitter 3BpN terms (``dS").
-The period of LK oscillations is about $10\ {\rm yr}$, while the cross-terms induce modulations to the LK oscillations with a period of about $700\ {\rm yr}$.
+where $\bm{n}$ is the unit vector pointing toward the pericenter [Eq.~(\ref{eq:kepler})].
+The three dominant perturbations on the inner binary are from the quadrupole (``Quad"), inner 1pN precession (``2BpN"), and de Sitter precession (``dS").
+We find that significant modulations only occur, however, when including the relativistic-LK effect [Eq.~(\ref{eq:ct1p5})].
+The period of LK oscillations is about $10\ {\rm yr}$, while the cross terms induce coherent modulations to the LK oscillations with a period of about $700\ {\rm yr}$.
 Throughout the evolution, the dS cross terms exceed the 2BpN perturbations,

-In general, we find that in systems where Eq.~(\ref{eq:resonantcondition}) is true at some point, there is non-trivial addition of the 3BpN and 2BpN effects leading to resonant-like modulations resembling Fig.~\ref{fig:timespace_librating}.
+In general, we find that in systems where Eq.~(\ref{eq:resonantcondition}) is true at some point, there is nontrivial addition of the 3BpN and 2BpN effects leading to resonantlike modulations resembling Fig.~\ref{fig:timespace_librating}.
 On the other hand, when the cross terms are always subdominant to 2BpN terms, the modulations are suppressed.

-In Fig.~\ref{fig:phasespace_circulating}, we show an example of a second resonant-like effect for circulating trajectories.
+In Fig.~\ref{fig:phasespace_circulating}, we show an example of a second resonantlike effect for circulating trajectories.
 Similar to the librating behavior, the phase space trajectory is substantially thickened so the system spans a larger range of inclination and eccentricity.
-However, unlike the librating effects, the circulating trajectory undergoes LK oscillations where the mean eccentricity changes with $\ell_z$ and the amplitude is roughly constant (Fig.~\ref{fig:timespace_circulating}, top panel).
+However, unlike the librating effects, the circulating trajectory undergoes LK oscillations where the mean eccentricity changes with $\ell_z$ and the LK oscillation amplitude is roughly constant (Fig.~\ref{fig:timespace_circulating}, top panel).
 During the peaks in the LK oscillations, the dS and 1pN perturbations can exceed the quadrupole perturbations, so that

 For the system plotted in Fig.~\ref{fig:timespace_circulating} (bottom panel), this occurs during the high-eccentricity phase of the modulations, when $\ell_z < \ell_z(0)$.